makew0rld/amfora/README.md

   - Ability to stream content instead of downloading it first
 - Highlighting of preformatted code blocks that list a language in the alt text
 - *Search in pages with <kbd>Ctrl-F</kbd>*
+- *Run custom commands using the current or selected URL as an argument*

 ## Usage & Configuration